Short term lets licensing

 - The maximum occupancy capacity of each short term let property

-2. Site plan - A site plan, including boundaries, ideally to a scale of 1:500.
+A site plan must include boundaries, ideally to a scale of 1:500.

-3. Fire Safety Checklist provided by the SFRS - The checklist has been incorporated into the application form.
-Please ensure you have an appropriate fire risk safety assessment in place for your property.
+The Fire Safety Checklist has been incorporated into the application form.
+Ensure you have an appropriate fire risk safety assessment in place for your property.
 For further information:

 - Fire safety: guidance for the hospitality industry